How cash flow forecasting and an accurate sales forecast can improve your company's performance

 This changes the game.
-Because with your data in the right software, you can move on from using your accounts as a historical, backwards record to utilising it as something that helps you make better decisions today and plan for your future.
+Because with your data in the right software, you can move on from using your accounts as a historical, backward record to utilising it as something that helps you make better decisions today and plan for the future of your company.

-One of Futrli’s biggest strengths is that one accurate forecast can drive multiple different scenarios and this can fuel daily decisions.
-Creating your forecast used to be a heavy-lifting piece of work that usually was printed out just once, sent to the bank and then left to sit on a desktop – perhaps never referenced again (or at most dusted off once a year).
+One of Futrli’s biggest strengths is that one accurate forecast can drive multiple different scenarios and this can fuel daily decisions - scenario modelling informs your company's decision making and helps improve your long-term cash position.
+Creating your forecast used to be a heavy-lifting piece of work that usually was printed out just once, sent to the bank, and then left to sit on a desktop – perhaps never referenced again (or at most dusted off once a year).
 Even worse, it could easily just look like a wall of numbers, rather than a practical, living document that helps you plan.

-Good forecasting and scenario planning can both secure and accelerate your SME’s growth.
+Good forecasting, e.g. sales forecasts or a cash flow forecast, and scenario planning can both secure and accelerate your SME’s growth.

 Nobody can ever know 100% what the future holds, but firms that invest in forecasting are at a major advantage over those that don’t.

 History is full of companies with great ideas that fell by the wayside due to a lack of foresight and planning.
 But with Futrli future-proofing your business, you don’t need to be one of them.